simsong/cacm_understanding_database_reconstruction/notes.md

 Project type:  Educational project
 Key hurdles to overcome:
-     - Writing something readalbe;
+     - Writing something readable;
-     - developing a clean exmaple;
+     - developing a clean example;
      - use open source solvers to solve a problem too hard to solve by hand.

 Audience: